Coetzee and Schein

 Dear John,

-I understand that that is clearly an unfair demand, since I’ve stipulated which use/meaning of the word I’m focused on, and that one, of course, is human-based.
-My question is not about my restricted stipulation.
-We call non-human behavior among predators and prey or in the non-human world cruel—of course we can and do and I believe that use/meaning has legitimate application.
+I understand mine was clearly an unfair demand, since I’ve stipulated which use/meaning of the word I’m focused on, and that one, of course, is human-based.
+My question is not just about my restricted use.
+We often call non-human behavior among predators and prey in the non-human world cruel—of course we can and do and I believe that use/meaning has legitimate application.
 My question was can you think of an instance in which it is ordinary or customary to accuse a non-human of being cruel to a human being?
-That is, in ordinary usage, does it ever “go both ways?”
+That is, in ordinary parlance, does it ever “go both ways?”

 Again, even when Roy (of “Siegfried and Roy”) was brutally mauled by one of his personally raised, loved, and trained tigers, without provocation, not only was the tiger not blamed, but there was no talk of betrayal, cruelty or anything of the sort.
 When a dog bites the hand that feeds him, he is a bad, mean dog, not a cruel dog; when an animal rebuffs the affections of a caretaker (say experiences such as Jane Goodall and Sue Savage Rumbaugh have had), that might hurt the human’s feelings, and the ape or chimp might be called rude, crude, or mean or even disrespectful, but we don’t usually call the animal’s behavior against the human cruel, right?
 Does that question make more sense, or am I still not articulating it correctly?